symphonists/cacheabledatasource/README.markdown

 Explorations from a forum discussion [Datasource Caching](http://symphony-cms.com/discuss/thread/32535/).

+## DISCLAIMER
+This shit is relatively untested.
+Use with caution.
+If you hit problems, please try and debug and send patches via Github.
+This will not be released onto the Symphony site as an extension until stability can be verified!

 ## Rationale

 Some datasources simply execute a lot of database queries, and if you run a busy website then certain DSs may be a performance hit.
 Presently you have several options: